The Duke Theatrical

 March, 2004:

 A cameo this time.
 (No photos.)
 The Easter presentation is a musical (Hartman can't sing) with silent Biblical film clips interspersed in which dialogue will be sung live by chorus members.
 Hartman plays the father of the Prodigal Son.
 Two hours were spent in video of the scene, which was edited down to about seven minutes.
 On opening night, the short scene, with its nice musical accompaniment, is impressive.
-In fact, overwhelming.

 February 10 - 11, 2006: